-- 9. Application of this Chapter.
-This chapter shall apply to all boards of state-owned enterprises, notwithstanding anything contained in any other law for the time being in force. - 10.
-Board Nominations Committee. (i) There shall be a Board Nominations Committee comprising. - (a) the Minister in Charge to which the business of the state-owned enterprise has been allocated under the Rules of Business, 1973, who shall also be the Chair of the Committee: - provided that where the Minister in Charge is the Prime Minister, he may nominate another member of the Federal Government to be Chair of the Committee; - (b) the Secretary of the Division to which the business of the state-owned enterprise has been allocated under the Rules of Business, 1973; and - (c) the Secretary of the Finance Division or his nominee of at least BPS 21. - (2) The Board Nominations Committee shall be responsible for- - (a) identifying and recommending candidates to the Federal Government for appointment as independent directors which the Federal Government is empowered to appoint to Beards; and - (b) recommending ex-officio-positions to be held by the relevant Division or public sector organization of the Federal Government, or where necessary, a Provincial Government. - (3) The procedure adopted by the Board Nominations Committee for performing its functions shall be notified and shall comply with the principles of merit, confidentiality, transparency, diversity and fairness, including, but not limited to- - (a) advertisement in a newspaper(s) of wide circulation;
+- 9. Application of this Chapter.-This chapter shall apply to all boards of state-owned enterprises, notwithstanding anything contained in any other law for the time being in force. - 10.
+Board Nominations Committee.-(1) There shall be a Board Nominations Committee comprising- - (a) the Minister in Charge to which the business of the state-owned enterprise has been allocated under the Rules of Business, 1973, v who shall also be the Chair of the Committee:

+Provided that where the Minister in Charge is the Prime Minister, he may nominate another member of the Federal Government to be Chair of the Committee;

+- (b) the Secretary of the Division to which the business of the stateowned enterprise has been allocated under the Rules of Business, 1973; and - (c) the Secretary of the Finance Division or his nominee of at least BPS 21. - (2) The Board Nominations Committee shall be responsible for- - (a) identifying and recommending candidates to the Federal Government for appointment as independent directors which the Federal Government is empowered to appoint to Boards; and